Geonkick-Synthesizer/geonkick/README.md

 for plugin:

- * GNU/Linux operating system.
+ * GNU/Linux or Windows operating system.
- * A host that supports LV2 plugin format.
+ * A host that supports LV2 or VST3 plugin format.

 #### Install